-On December 12, 2019, the Company entered into a three-year lease for building space associated with the Shovelnose project.
+On December 12, 2019, the Company entered a three-year lease for building space associated with the Shovelnose project.
 On June 2, 2020, the Company entered an additional two-year lease for building space.
+On June 1, 2022, this lease was extended for an additional three years.

-Under the terms of the leases the Company is committed to lease payments totalling \$22,400 for 2022 plus additional occupancy costs.
+Under the terms of the leases the Company is committed to lease payments totalling \$100,480 for 2022 plus additional occupancy costs.